top of page

 "I have been using PE with veterans for nearly 15 years, however I was always very wary of how to address substance use disorders during treatment.
 The COPE training addressed my hesitation and really helped me to feel confident with how to assess, monitor and address this common clinical concern.
 I am so glad I completed the training."

-Please note, if you are seeking intensive training and certification in Prolonged Exposure (PE) therapy for PTSD, see the official PE therapy training program provided by Dr. Edna Foa, the developer of PE, and colleagues at the Center for the Treatment and Study of Anxiety
+Please note, if you are seeking intensive training and/or formal certification in Prolonged Exposure (PE) therapy for PTSD (first-line treatment for PTSD), see the official PE therapy training program provided by Dr. Edna Foa and colleagues at the Center for the Treatment and Study of Anxiety.

 Research on COPE